New Pump.fun tokens can launch and trade against USDC, creating a dollar-native lane for projects built around real treasury accounting.

 Dynamic Stock Basket

-Mint converts USDC fees into stock positions.
+Mint converts USDC fees into the stock basket.

 Distribution Engine

-Fees become the holder payout story.
+Fees become the holder payout engine.

 Mint AI Desk